Tr00d/CleanEventSourcing/README.md

 ## Summary

 This project came up as a personal challenge.
-This is a simple ToDoList Rest Api with CRUD and Event Sourcing like we can find many on GitHub.
+This is a simple ToDoList Rest Api with CRUD and Event Sourcing like many others on GitHub.
 This is **not** a production-ready solution as data stores are both in-memory but just a fun personal project.

 ## The "problem"